structurizr/java/structurizr-component/README.md

 This library provides a facility to discover components in a Java codebase, via a combination of [Apache Commons BCEL](https://commons.apache.org/proper/commons-bcel/) and [JavaParser](https://javaparser.org), using a pluggable and customisable set of matching and filtering rules.
-It is also available via the Structurizr DSL `!component` keyword.
+It is also available via the Structurizr DSL `!components` keyword.

 See the following tests for an example: